mikejacktzen/datzen/README.md

 #> <simpleError in (function (meatbag) {    if (meatbag %in% "scrub") {        return("dunk on em")    }    if (meatbag %in% "sabonis") {        return("elbow his face")    }    if (!(meatbag %in% c("scrub", "sabonis"))) {        stop("shaq is confused")    }})("kobe"): shaq is confused>
 ```

-Ahh, it was the 4th argument, Kobe, that boggled Shaq's mind.
+Ah, it was the 4th argument, Kobe, that boggled Shaq's mind.

 Hmm, Shaq wisened up in Miami.
 He also fattened up in Phoenix, Cleveland, Boston, Hawaii, Catalina, etc.